 There’s no elephant in the room, but there are goats in the Pavilion!

 Goats are an interesting mix of curious and calm, playful and peaceful creatures.
 The idea to put goats with humans during yoga originated on a farm in Oregon back in 2016, when a gal with goats offered the first goat yoga as a sort of therapy.
 It became wildly popular.

-Here at Paradise Park, we offer two sessions once a month under the cover of our large outdoor Pavilion, surrounded by trees in our Outdoor Garden on the woodsy back acreage of our Park.
+Here at Paradise Park, we offer two sessions of Goat Yoga in Kansas City once a month under the cover of our large outdoor Pavilion, surrounded by trees in our Outdoor Garden on the woodsy back acreage of our Park.
 It’s an area some people are surprised to learn we have available.
 It’s also used for company picnics, corporate events, family reunions, field trip lunches, wedding rehearsal dinners, and more.
 The concrete floor and half-walls provide perfect environment for the goats to roam safely without wandering or being distracted, the open air environment offers a great outdoor experience while the roof provides shelter from rain and heat (and we never have to cancel).
 It also makes cleaning up super easy when goat nature calls.

 Our sessions accommodate 50 humans and 12-16 goats.
 The big white goats you see in photos are 2-year-old Nubian goats, and the others are “teenage” Boar or Pygmy goats under 1 year old.
 Maggie has four adorable babies that she’s been bringing, though the babies can’t be mixed with the older goats so they watch from a pen in the corner.

 Goats are among the safest animals to interact with.
 They don’t have upper front teeth.
 They’re known to be great companions, and they all have their own personalities.
 They also do pee, poop and chew at will, so there’s that.
 We recommend participants don’t wear their best Lululemaon outfits, and that they bring an old mat and a towel to put over it.